-If a dispute is not resolved at the audit or objection stage, the matter will appear before the Tax Court.
-There are two (2) types of procedures within the Tax Court.
-The first is designed for matters where there are less tax and dispute and the second is a more formal procedure where greater amounts are an issue.
+If a dispute is not resolved at the audit or objection stage, the matter may appear before the Tax Court.
+There are two types of procedures at that level .
+The first is designed for matters where this less tax in dispute and the second is a more formal procedure used when there is more money at stake.
 Corporations in the more formal approach are required to be represented by a member of the Bar unless the Court grants special permission.

 Whether a matter is in the informal or general procedure, the Tax Court proceeds by certain rules of Court.
-In order to successfully resolve a matter, it is important to have a thorough technical knowledge of the rules available.
+In order to successfully resolve a matter, it is important to have a thorough technical knowledge of those rules.
 Often, tax disputes which have not been able to be resolved through any of the other dispute resolution mechanisms can be resolved with a thorough understanding of the technical rules.

 Drache Aptowitzer LLP lawyers would be happy to help you in this regard.